-The non-concessional contributions cap generally includes any personal contributions for which a tax deduction has not been claimed or spouse contributions.
-The Government Co-contribution is not included in the cap.
+The non-concessional contributions cap generally includes any personal after-tax contributions for which a tax deduction has not been claimed.
+The Government’s contribution under the co-contribution scheme is not included in the cap.

 Any contributions in excess of the cap can be elected to be withdrawn from super along with associated earnings.
 If withdrawn, the contribution amount is tax-free but the associated earnings are added to taxable income with tax payable at marginal tax rates including levies plus penalties.